 Use a ladle to scoop out some of the hot milk mixture from the pot.
 Slowly drizzle the milk mixture into the eggs while whisking constantly.
 Don’t.
 Stop.
 Whisking.
 You need to keep those eggs moving to prevent them from being cooked by the hot milk.

-Once all the milk from the ladle has been added, return the tempered eggs to the milk in the pot in the same manner.
+After you add the the milk, reverse the tempering process by adding the eggs to the milk in the pot.
 Slowly drizzling them into the hot milk mixture, while whisking constantly.

 Cook until thickened.